2023 Book Award Winners

 The Wok is an beautiful introduction to and exploration of the pan that is certain to become the most versatile in your kitchen.
 Filled with tricks and technique, featuring thoughtful and scientific sidebars, and loaded to the rim with recipes and photos—whether a novice considering your first wok or a seasoned cook looking to up your game, you cannot go wrong with a teacher like Kenji!

 Ma And Me

-Such an excellently interwoven story of refugees, Americanization of immigrant children, the tension and trauma between mother's and daughters, and the linger effects of war.
-With a journalist's eye and a creative writer's heart, a memoir with poignant lines I'll bookmark for life.
+An excellently interwoven story of the refugee experience, Americanization of immigrant children, tension and trauma between mothers and daughters, and the lingering effects of war.
+With a journalist's eye and a creative writer's heart, Reang has crafted a memorable memoir with poignant lines I'll bookmark for life.